Ensembl/guiHive/README.md

 ### Browser compatibility

 guiHive and all the 3rd party libraries used in guiHive are supposed to work in reasonably recent versions of the mainstream web browsers.
 IE>=9 should also work but I haven't tested.
-If you experience any problem, please send your comments to hive-users@ebi.ac.uk or mp@ebi.ac.uk
+If you experience any problem, please send your comments to hive-users@ebi.ac.uk

 AFAIK everything works fine in Firefox (v7.0.1, v8.0.1, v12.0, v18.0.1), Chrome (v24.0.1312.56), Safari (v5.1.7) and Opera (v12.12).